jcaillon/valet/docs/content/docs/300.libraries/kurl.md

 ---
-title: 📂 kurl
+title: 📂 curl
 cascade:
   type: docs
-url: /docs/libraries/kurl
+url: /docs/libraries/curl
 ---

-##  kurl::toFile
+##  curl::toFile

 This function is a wrapper around curl.
 It allows you to check the http status code and return 1 if it is not acceptable.